Morgan Stanley Maintains Upstart Holdings (UPST) Underweight Recommendation

 See our leaderboard of companies with the largest price target upside.

-The projected annual revenue for Upstart Holdings is 748MM, a decrease of 12.35%.
+The projected annual revenue for Upstart Holdings is 748MM, an increase of 14.66%.
 The projected annual non-GAAP EPS is 0.13.

 What is the Fund Sentiment?